 As you know, eating healthy at a cafeteria is only part of the challenge.
-Making time for physical activity is important, too.
+Making time for physical activity is critical, too.
 If you don't have time to formally integrate exercise into your schedule, walking and climbing stairs are a great way to get some exercise without taking up extra time.
 Get off a few stops early if you are taking mass transit and walk the rest of the way to your destination.
 You can also try climbing the stairs instead of taking the elevator all the time.
 Check out the exercise classes offered at your school's fitness center.
 They are usually free for students, and can complement your yoga class.
 Maybe you and a friend can sign up together and motivate each other to go; or, the two of you can agree to work out together twice a week.
 It sounds like you know what to do.
 The next step is to make a plan and follow through with it.
 Take it slowly, and don't get down on yourself if you miss a workout.
 You may want to speak to your health care provider or to a registered dietitian for more information.Alice!